Approach

 11 min read

-Building an in-house AI team costs $1.2M-$2.4M per year and takes 6-12 months before you see results.
+An in-house AI team costs $1.2M-$2.4M a year and takes 6-12 months to deliver anything.
 External consulting runs $150K-$500K per project and delivers in weeks.
-The right answer for most PE firms is neither pure in-house nor pure external.
-It is a hybrid where external specialists build the first systems, then your internal team owns and iterates.
+Most PE firms should do neither by itself.
+Hire an external team to build the first systems, then have your internal staff take over.

 The Question Every PE Firm Is Asking

 You have seen what AI can do for deal screening, portfolio monitoring, and investor reporting.
-Now you need to decide who builds it.
+Now you have to decide who builds it.

-The instinct at most firms is to hire.
-Post a few roles on LinkedIn.
+Most firms try to hire.
+Post a few roles.
 Find a "Head of AI."
 Build a team.
-That instinct comes from how PE firms have always solved capability gaps.
-You hire smart people.
+That is how PE firms have always solved capability gaps.

 But AI talent is not like hiring another associate or VP.
-The market dynamics are completely different.
-And the math behind each option tells a story that most firms do not think through before making a decision.
+The market works differently.
+And the math behind each option tells a story most firms never think through.

 The Real Cost of Building In-House

-Let's start with what an in-house AI team actually costs.
-Not the optimistic version.
-The real version.
+Start with what an in-house AI team actually costs.
+The real version, not the optimistic one.

-But here is the part nobody mentions in the board presentation.
-Those people do not produce anything for the first three to six months.
+Here is the part nobody mentions in the board presentation.
+Those people do not produce anything for three to six months.
 They are learning your data, your workflows, your systems.
-A machine learning engineer who built recommendation systems at Spotify needs months to understand EBITDA adjustments, covenant compliance, and what a good CIM analysis actually looks like.
+A machine learning engineer who built recommendation systems at Spotify needs months to understand EBITDA adjustments, covenant compliance, and what a good CIM analysis looks like.

-And the hardest cost to quantify: opportunity cost.
-Every month your AI team is ramping up is a month your competitors are already using AI to screen deals faster and monitor portfolios in real time.
+Then there is opportunity cost.
+Every month your team is ramping up is a month your competitors are already screening deals faster and monitoring portfolios in real time.

 The Real Cost of External Consulting

-External AI consulting comes in three flavors.
-Each has different economics.
+External AI consulting comes in three shapes.
+Each costs different money.

-Retainer arrangements run $15K-$50K per month.
+Retainers run $15K-$50K a month.
 You get ongoing access to AI expertise.
-The consultant handles maintenance, iterations, and new builds as your needs evolve.
-This model works well after initial systems are in place.
+The consultant handles maintenance, changes, and new builds.
+This works well once the first systems are live.

-Discovery sprints run $25K-$75K for a 2-4 week engagement.
-You get a clear map of where AI fits in your workflows, what to build first, and a realistic ROI estimate before committing to a larger project.
+Discovery sprints run $25K-$75K over 2-4 weeks.
+You get a clear map of where AI fits, what to build first, and a realistic ROI estimate before you commit to a bigger project.

-The math is straightforward.
-A $300K project engagement delivers a working system in 10-12 weeks.
-An in-house team costs $600K-$1.2M before they deliver anything comparable.
+The math is simple.
+A $300K project delivers a working system in 10-12 weeks.
+An in-house team costs $600K-$1.2M before delivering anything comparable.
 The project engagement is less than half the cost and four to six times faster.

 Time to Value: The Factor That Changes Everything

-An external consultant with PE domain expertise can have a working prototype in your hands within four to six weeks.
+An external consultant who knows PE can put a working prototype in your hands in four to six weeks.
 They have built these systems before.
 They know the data formats.
-They know which models work for financial document analysis and which ones hallucinate numbers.
-They know the compliance requirements.
+They know which models work for financial documents and which ones hallucinate numbers.
+They know the compliance rules.

-An in-house team, starting from scratch, follows a predictable timeline.
-Months one through three: hiring and onboarding.
-Months three through six: understanding your data and workflows.
-Months six through nine: building the first prototype.
-Months nine through twelve: iterating based on feedback from deal teams.
+An in-house team starting from scratch follows a predictable path.
+Months 1-3: hiring and onboarding.
+Months 3-6: learning your data and workflows.
+Months 6-9: building the first prototype.
+Months 9-12: fixing it based on feedback from deal teams.

-That is a 9-12 month timeline versus a 6-12 week timeline.
-In PE, where deal velocity matters, that gap is significant.
+That is 9-12 months versus 6-12 weeks.
+In PE, where deal velocity matters, that gap is huge.

 When Building In-House Makes Sense

-You are a large firm with ongoing AI needs.
-If you manage $5B+ in AUM across 20+ portfolio companies with continuous deal flow, you will generate enough work to keep a team busy full-time.
-A mid-market firm doing 3-5 deals per year will struggle to justify the overhead.
+You are a large firm with ongoing AI work.
+If you run $5B+ AUM across 20+ portfolio companies with continuous deal flow, you have enough work to keep a team busy full-time.
+A mid-market firm doing 3-5 deals a year cannot justify the overhead.

-You can actually attract top AI talent.
-This is harder than it sounds.
-The best ML engineers have their pick of employers.
-Google, OpenAI, and well-funded startups are all competing for the same people.
-A PE firm offering $250K base is competing against tech companies offering $400K+ total comp with RSUs.
-You need a compelling story beyond just money.
+You can attract top AI talent.
+Harder than it sounds.
+The best ML engineers can pick where they work.
+Google, OpenAI, and well-funded startups are all chasing the same people.
+A PE firm offering $250K base is up against tech companies paying $400K+ in total comp.
+You need a story that is not just money.

-You have proprietary data that creates a lasting advantage.
-If your firm has 15 years of deal data, portfolio performance metrics, and sector-specific intelligence, an in-house team can build models trained on that data.
-That is a competitive moat.
-But if your data looks similar to every other mid-market PE firm, there is no unique advantage to building internally.
+You have data that gives you a lasting edge.
+If your firm has 15 years of deal data, portfolio metrics, and sector-specific intelligence, an in-house team can build models trained on it.
+That is a moat.
+If your data looks like every other mid-market PE firm's, there is no edge in building internally.

 When External Consulting Is the Better Bet

 Speed matters.
-You need AI capabilities this quarter, not next year.
-You have a specific problem (deal screening is too slow, portfolio reporting takes too long, LP reporting is manual) and you need it solved now.
+You need AI this quarter, not next year.
+You have a specific problem: deal screening is too slow, portfolio reporting takes forever, LP reporting is manual.
+Fix it now.

-You need PE domain expertise on day one.
+You need PE knowledge on day one.
 General AI talent does not understand EBITDA normalization, covenant analysis, or how IC memos actually get used.
-An external consultant who specializes in PE has already made the mistakes and built the institutional knowledge.
-There is zero ramp-up on the domain side.
+A consultant who specializes in PE has already made the mistakes and learned the lessons.
+No ramp-up on the domain side.

-Your needs are project-based, not continuous.
-You need three or four AI systems built over the next 12-18 months.
-After that, you need maintenance and occasional enhancements.
-A full-time team of five people sitting idle between projects is expensive overhead.
+Your needs come in projects, not a steady stream.
+You need three or four AI systems built over 12-18 months.
+After that, you need maintenance and occasional changes.
+A full-time team of five sitting idle between projects is expensive.

 You want to test before you commit.
-Starting with a consulting engagement lets you see real results before making a multi-million dollar hiring commitment.
-If the first project delivers strong ROI, you have data to justify building internally.
-If it does not, you have saved yourself from a costly mistake.
+Start with a consulting engagement and see real results before you make a multi-million dollar hiring commitment.
+If the first project pays off, you have the data to justify building internally.
+If it does not, you saved yourself a costly mistake.

 The Hybrid Model: What Smart Firms Actually Do

-The most effective approach I have seen across PE firms, family offices, private credit shops, and independent sponsors is a hybrid model.
+The approach that works best across PE firms, family offices, private credit shops, and independent sponsors is a hybrid.

 Here is how it works.
-You start with an external partner who builds your first two or three AI systems.
-Deal screening, portfolio monitoring, whatever your highest-priority use cases are.
+An external partner builds your first two or three AI systems.
+Deal screening, portfolio monitoring, whatever matters most.
 They deliver working systems in 8-16 weeks.

-While those systems are being built, you hire one internal person.
+While they build, you hire one internal person.
 Not a full team.
-One person who sits between your deal team and the external consultants.
-This person learns the systems, understands the architecture, and owns the relationship with the technology.
+One person who sits between your deal team and the external consultants, learns the systems, and owns the relationship with the technology.

-Once the initial systems are live and delivering value, that internal person takes over day-to-day management.
-The external partner shifts to a retainer for ongoing enhancements, new builds, and strategic guidance.
-You get the speed and domain expertise of external consulting with the long-term ownership of an internal hire.
-And your total cost is a fraction of building a full team from scratch.
+Once the systems are live, your internal person runs them day-to-day.
+The external partner moves to a retainer for changes, new builds, and strategic guidance.
+You get the speed and expertise of external consulting with the long-term ownership of an internal hire.
+Total cost over three years is a fraction of building a full team from scratch.

 Side-by-Side Comparison